epics-modules/asyn/docs/source/asynRecord.rst

 from the current host (if any) and then attempt to connect to the new host.

-If the drvAsynIPPort was created with the COM (RFC 2217) protocol then the serial control fields listed above can be used to control those settings on ther Ethernet/serial adapter.
+If the drvAsynIPPort was created with the COM (RFC 2217) protocol then the serial control fields listed above can be used to control those settings on their Ethernet/serial adapter.

 GPIB Control Fields